St.Neots Counselling & Supervision Dip Couns, MBACP

 Areas of counselling I deal with

-My individual fee is £45.00 for a one hour session.
+My individual daytime fee is £50.00 for a one hour session.

-Payment is required at the end of each session or monthly online payments can be arranged.
+Payment is required at the end of each session by cash or card or monthly online payments can be arranged.

 My practice is located in St.Neots at 40B HIgh Street, PE19 1JA.